Most commonly raised complaints that are not within the remit of our procedure

 Refusal to Grant Planning Permission

-Appeals against refusal of planning permission are dealt with by the Planning Inspectorate of the Department for Communities and Local Government.
+Appeals against refusal of planning permission are dealt with by the Planning Inspectorate (an independent government body).
+There is no third party right of appeal.